 Prior to Brexit our health and safety regulations were closely aligned with those of Europe, the idea was we could have a free exchange of work and labour as we had the same rules and regulations, that worked very well for us.

-I now hope that we can still (quietly) adopt any new European Directives on health and safety and the Europeans can do the same with our regulations, that way we can still have some easy trading and tours taking place.
-The flaw in this plan would be someone who had far too much to say and claim our sovereignty was at stake or some similar bull shit.
+I now understand that we can still adopt any new European Directives on health and safety and introduce them as our own and the Europeans can do the same with our regulations, that way we can still have some easy trading and tours taking place.

 Brexit certainly did do a huge amount of damage to our touring industry with the problems it caused to the transport sector (busses and trucking) that became not only a problem but an expensive problem, more time required to cross borders and clear customs, the need for carnets once again, visas and work permits.
 No more just jumping on a ferry in a splitter bus for small acts and then touring Europe with ease.
 We were promised by Government that it was all sorted and there would be no problems, they lied to us!
-UK splitter busses are no longer legal in Europe.
+But some good news has come in, UK splitter busses are now no longer illegal in Europe but the regulations in each European country will still apply.

 It was clear that the EU intended to play hardball with the UK’s logistics industry.
 The EU’s stance was that not restricting UK haulage firms from roaming the EU picking up and dropping off loads would disadvantage EU hauliers.

-The DCMS confessed they’d failed totally to protect the UK touring arts industry
+The Government Department for Digital, Culture, Media and Sport (DCMS) confessed they’d failed totally to protect the UK touring arts industry.

 The UK government argued for special dispensations for touring bands, orchestras, theatres and other arts groups and continued to tell the UK music industry that all would be well, with nothing to worry about.